moneroexamples/access-blockchain-in-cpp/README.md

 [shown in python](http://moneroexamples.github.io/python-json-rpc/).
 Another way is to use pubilc api of existing Monero services such as [moneroblocks](http://moneroblocks.eu/api).
-Some Monero functions are even avaliable in JavaScript if you look at the source code of [mymonero.com](https://mymonero.com/#/).
+Some Monero functions are even available in JavaScript if you look at the source code of [mymonero.com](https://mymonero.com/#/).
  This  allows to develop some web applications with only HTML and JavaScript, such as, [XMR test](http://xmrtests.llcoins.net/checktx.html).